XVTSolutions/dotnet-aws-docker/README.md

 Have a look at script `update-dotnet.sh` and then run it.

-*Sample of the entry point python script*
+*Example of the entry point python script*

 ```
 #!/usr/bin/python3